kiwiMec/nist_drbg/README.md

 An exploration of a DRBG based on the NIST 800-90 specification.

 >**Note**
 This repository is only for personal investigation into the DRBG space.
 It's just an experiment to see how close to the standard's psuedo code I can get.
+So things like naming might look awkward and strange.
 Please feel free to read and learn with me but don't use this in any production setting.
+I wouldn't.

 # Approach